Collineations of particles in the Kob-Andersen system: The used potential

 where

 where $\phi_{ab}^{LJ}(r)$ (\ref{eq:potential-02-1}) are the Lennard-Jones parts of the potentials.
-The terms $\phi_{ab}^{D}(r)$ (\ref{eq:potential-02-2}) guarantee the continuities of the derivatives of the potentials at the cutoff distance $r=r_{abc}=2.5\sigma_{ab}$.
+The terms $\phi_{ab}^{D}(r)$ (\ref{eq:potential-02-2}) guarantee the continuities of the derivatives of the potentials at the cutoff distance $r=r_{abc}=2.5\sigma_{ab}$ (the subscript ``$c$" in $r_{abc}$ stands for ``cutoff").
 The constants $C_{ab}$ (\ref{eq:potential-02-3}) guarantee the continuities of the potentials at $r=r_{abc}$.

 The length scales of the interactions between the particles of different types are: $\sigma_{AA} = \sigma = 1.0 \sigma $, $\sigma_{BB} = 0.88 \sigma$, and $\sigma_{AB} = 0.80 \sigma$.
 Note that $\sigma_{AB} \neq (\sigma_{AA} + \sigma_{BB})/2 = 0.90$.
 Though, the difference between $0.88$ and $0.90$ is quite small.
 The energy scales are: $\epsilon_{AA} = \epsilon = 1.0 \epsilon$, $\epsilon_{BB} = 0.5 \epsilon$, and $\epsilon_{AB} = 1.5\epsilon$ The units of length and energy/temperature are $\sigma$ and $\epsilon$.
 The unit of pressure is $\epsilon/\sigma^3$.
 The unit of time is $\tau = \sqrt{m \sigma^2/\epsilon}$.
 We note that in Ref.~\cite{1995KobAndersen01,1995KobAndersen02} a rescaled (a smaller) unit of time has been used $\tau_{KA} = (1/\sqrt{48})\tau$.
 On the other hand, the unit of time used, for example, in Ref.\,\cite{1998SastryPEL,2002KApressureBagchi,2013motifsMalinsTanaka} is the same as the one used in our work.